Shmoopi/simplydelicio.us/content/recipes/overnight rolls.md

 ## Directions

-1. In a small bowl, dissolve the yeast in ¼ cup of warm water with 1 teaspoon of sugar.
+1. In a small bowl, dissolve the yeast in ¼ Cup of warm water with 1 Tsp of sugar.
 Let it stand for 10 minutes or until it becomes bubbly.
 2. In a large mixing bowl, combine the salt, sugar, and flour.
 3. Next, add the beaten egg, oil, and water.
 4. Add the yeast mixture to the bowl and mix well.